canchen-cc/online-llm-detection/README.md

 ### Citation
-If you find this work useful, you can cite it.
+If you find this work useful, you can cite it with the BibTex entry.